RiceDope/Callisto/README.md

 - Look at old projects that could be sample projects:
     - Encryption Year 2 (Security)
     - League table Year 2 (Algorithms)
+    - Student grades management system (Especially after work with consumer (Calculate a new Map or Sequence based on students percentages))
 - Showcase how to use the Collections
 - Continue benchmarking
 - List out what needs to be completed by the deadline and the direction that I want to focus on for writeup.